-With high school graduation almost behind us, we are focused on the day we will drop off our youngest at their freshmen dorms.
+With high school winding down, we are starting to focus on the day we will drop off our youngest at their college dorms.
 Though we prefer to ignore the inevitable, it’s time to prepare them for the tiny new living spaces that will be their home away from home.

 We were rookie moms five years ago and made our few rookie mistakes.
 Frankly, we bought many dorm stuff that our teens never used.
 This time, with experience, we hope to shop for our freshmen with more focus and less waste.